yusuke817/RT1_3rd_assignment/README.md

 ```

 # rqt-graph
-I made the folder called "second_assignment."
+I made the folder called "final_assignment."
 I show you the realationships between the nodes in rqt-graph.
 Driving node sends the commands on the velocity to stageros node.
 Also, driving node can get the updated velocity based on user input from speed server node with the speed.srv.

 <img width="1388" alt="スクリーンショット 2022-02-18 16 28 46" src="https://user-images.githubusercontent.com/46062824/154717283-b54d1e93-939c-4b1c-a81b-fc4a26d259b2.png">